csgohacks/master-guide/legit-+-hvh-features-cheat-software/aimware/menu-introduction.md

 # Menu Introduction

 Here we will introduce aimware's menu in depth by explaining their functions.
+Most of aimware's features are explained in the cheat's menu.
+So here we will only pick the features that we think it should worth a mention.

 ## General